akikoo/Fluid-Grid/README.md

 So basically what we have here is The Semantic Grid (http://semantic.gs/) and Trevor Davis' Sass & Compass Grid (http://viget.com/inspire/building-a-nested-responsive-grid-with-sass-compass) merged together, in LESS CSS.

+## Grid preview tool
+I've also created a grid configurator that you can use to try out both fluid and flexible grids, by entering the number of columns and gutter width (click on the plus sign in the top left corner, to expand the widget).
+To see your grid in a fixed viewport size, select one of the predefined device pixel dimensions from the dropdown.

 ## Examples of usage